alyakin314/alyakin314.github.io/index.md

 ### Research Interests

-I have worked on various topics spanning connectome statistics, causal decision support, clinical artificial intelligence, and computational safety.
+I have worked on various topics spanning clinical artificial intelligence, and computational safety, and connectome statistics.
 Some notable papers are listed below.

 #### Clinical Artificial Intelligence Models